-As our Natural Resources Foundation (NRF) tour left the sheltered dock at Houghton, MI, and headed to the open waters of Lake Superior, I was wondering: What did Lake Superior have waiting for us?
+As our Natural Resources Foundation (NRF) tour left the sheltered dock at Houghton, MI, and headed toward open water and Isle Royale, I was wondering: What did Lake Superior have waiting for us?

-Isle Royale is a wilderness park managed by the National Park Service to preserve the natural resources, historic, cultural and recreational values, and to provide for their enjoyment.
-Isle Royale has a very unique geology and a long history of pre-settlement use.
-More recent island history includes mineral exploration, commercial fishing, Great Lakes shipping, lumbering and recreation.
-Isle Royale National Park is a fascinating place with beautiful scenery that is very lightly touched by human impacts, and our tour group was eager to see and learn more about the island wilderness park.
+Isle Royale is a wilderness park managed by the National Park Service to preserve the natural, historic, cultural and recreational value of this incredible place.
+Isle Royale has a very unique geology and a long history.
+More recent island history includes mineral exploration, commercial fishing, Great Lakes shipping, lumbering, and recreation.
+Isle Royale National Park is a fascinating place with beautiful scenery that is very lightly touched by human impacts.
+Our tour group was eager to see and learn more about the island wilderness park.

 Our trip to Isle Royale was curated by the Natural Resources Foundation of Wisconsin (NRF) in cooperation with Door County Nature and Travel.
 Paul Regnier, our tour leader, is an experienced naturalist and excellent communicator/teacher, and he has completed over 20 trips to Isle Royale.